Yeeldx/yeeldbox-devdocs/docs/developers/v2/getting-started.md

-# Getting Started with Vaults and Strategies
+# Getting Started with YeeldBoxes and Strategies

 ## Requirements